oakcask/automutek8s/README.md

 ## Questions?

-### Hey, you're using k8s but it seems unscallable!
+### Hey, you're using k8s but it seems unscalable!

 We have single PostgreSQL sever and single Redis server in Kubernates manifests.
-Yes, it cannot be scalled out by adding pods.
+Yes, it cannot be scaled out by adding pods.

 But in our personal use case, it's important to stop all pods by `kubectl delete all --all` or entire cluster by `terraform destroy` to save money.
 We don't play Among Us for thousands of years at once.
 We just need it in a couple of hours for a day.

-If you have neccessity to make clusters can be scalled out while keeping higher availability, you can swith PostgreSQL and Redis to managed goodies like Cloud SQL and Cloud Memorystore.
+If you have neccessity to make clusters can be scaled out while keeping higher availability, you can swith PostgreSQL and Redis to managed goodies like Cloud SQL and Cloud Memorystore.

-## Where is TLS access?
+### Where is TLS access?

 On GCP, the cheapest way to have a TLS frontend, it will be having reverse proxy on GAE standard environment.